lemanhjcuongdev/Web_TinTuc_NangCao/README.md

 1. Clone this Repo by HTTPS
 2. Add file Web.config to apply local config
 <img src="./webconfig.png"/>
-3. Ignore this file on local to prevent push Web.config to remote
+3. Ignore this file on local to prevent push Web.config to remote, this file will be listed in .gitignore file
 <img src="./ignore.png"/>
 4. Web.config Example: